Speckle-chested piculet

-The speckle-chested piculet (Picumnus steindachneri) is an Endangered species of bird in subfamily Picumninae of the woodpecker family Picidae.
+The speckle-chested piculet (Picumnus steindachneri) is a species of bird in subfamily Picumninae of the woodpecker family Picidae.
 It is endemic to Peru.

 Taxonomy and systematics

 The speckle-chested piculet is monotypic.

 Description

 The speckle-chested piculet is 9 to 10 cm long and weighs about 10 g.
 Adult males have a black cap with a red patch on the forehead and white spots on the rest of it.
 Their upperparts are grayish brown whose feathers have pale gray edges and dark marks near the end that give a scalloped appearance.
 Their rump is paler.
 Their flight feathers are brown with pale gray or off-white edges on the secondaries and tertials.
 Their tail is blackish; the innermost pair of feathers have mostly white inner webs and the outer two pairs have a white patch near the end.
 Their chin and throat feathers are white with black tips.
 Their breast is black with large teardrop shaped white spots, and their belly and undertail coverts are white with wide black bars.
 Adult females are identical but with small white spots instead of red on the forehead.